gasconc/links_generator/Readme.md

 - 6- Now your are ready to execute the function in GCP , just click over execute >> execute function >> MyFunction()

-- 7- Enjoy your links in your Google script!!!
+- 7- Enjoy your links in your Google sheet!!!